rmkane/packaging_tutorial/README.md

 This project uses a Makefile for managing build tasks.
 Here are some of the commands you can use:

 - `make all`: Default target, sets up the virtual environment and runs the build.
-- `make help`: Shows available make targets.
 - `make create_venv`: Creates a virtual environment and installs Poetry.
 - `make activate`: Activates the virtual environment.
 - `make install_deps`: Installs project dependencies using Poetry.
 - `make build`: Sets up the virtual environment, installs dependencies, and runs the build.
-- `make upload`: Builds the project and uploads it to TestPyPI.
+- `make publish`: Builds the project and uploads it to TestPyPI.
 - `make test`: Runs tests using pytest.
 - `make format`: Formats code using black.
+- `make apidoc`: Generates Sphinx `.rst` files.
+- `make docs`: Builds Sphinx documentation.
 - `make clean`: Removes build artifacts.
 - `make clean_all`: Removes the virtual environment, build artifacts, and `__pycache__` directories.
-- `make apidoc`: Generates Sphinx `.rst` files.
-- `make docs`: Builds Sphinx documentation.
+- `make help`: Shows available make targets.

 ### Commands